 - Improve your speaking and listening skills

 - Understand job advertisements and apply for jobs

 - Feel more confident.

 The course is delivered by qualified trainers who will support you every step of the way.
 Learning is flexible and is designed to meet your needs.

 How to apply for the Skills for Education and Employment SEE program

 To find out if you are able to take part in the SEE program, speak to your jobactive provider, DES provider or Centrelink.

 Firstly, they will check whether you are eligible.
 For example, if you are:

-- 15-64 years and looking for full time work
+- 15 years and above and looking for full time work *dependant on participation requirements*

 - Registered with Centrelink and receiving an eligible payment